Len Waters: RAAF career

 By this stage of the war, Japanese aircraft were almost non-existent in the South West Pacific theatre; No. 78 Squadron's main role was ground attack, bombing and strafing enemy positions.
-Waters flew 95 sorties from Noemfoor, and later from the air bases at Morotai and Tarakan, in Borneo.
+Waters flew ninety-five sorties from Noemfoor, and later from the air bases at Morotai and Tarakan, in Borneo.
 During one mission, his aircraft was struck by a 37 mm cannon shell that embedded itself behind him in the cockpit without detonating.
 He flew for another two hours, with the possibility of the shell exploding at any time, a situation he likened to having a loaded gun against his head.
 "I'll tell you what", he said after returning to base, "that was the best landing I ever made".
 On 1 January 1945, he was promoted to flight sergeant.
 By the end of the war, Waters was commanding operations whose personnel included commissioned officers.
 A colleague described him as a "gaunt, genial figure, humble despite his daring feats".
 As well as flying, Waters held the RAAF middleweight boxing title.
+He returned to Australia on 27 August.

 One of Len Waters' brothers, Donald Edward (Jimmy) Waters, had served as an infantryman with the Australian Army during the war.
 With the end of the Pacific War in September 1945, Len considered volunteering for the Australian component of the British Commonwealth Occupation Force in Japan, if his brother did also.
-Jim declined at the time (he later changed his mind), so Len returned to Australia and left the Air Force with the rank of warrant officer on 18 January 1946.
+Jim declined at the time (he later changed his mind), so Len left the Air Force with the rank of warrant officer on 18 January 1946.